Home

 In December, snow that falls has a better chance of staying for longer, and this is the time when we replace the summer tires on our cars for winter tires!

-Driving in winter can be a challenge here and extra caution is necessary, especially when driving in the first snow-storm of the season, when many motorists appear to have forgotten how to drive for the snowy conditions.
+Driving in winter in Canada can be a challenge, and extra caution is necessary, especially when driving in the first snow-storm of the season, when many motorists appear to have forgotten how to drive in snowy conditions.

-For those who are experienced skiers, the slopes at Blue Mountain and Talisman may be more to their taste.
+For those who are experienced skiers, the slopes at Blue Mountain in Collingwood may be more to their taste.

 Although we do receive heavy snow-fall in this area, the days are often sunny and bright, with the sky a brilliant shade of cloudless blue.